-Plan your content: Before creating your PowerPoint presentation, outline the key points you want to cover and organize your content in a logical manner.
-Define your learning objectives and consider the needs and background of your students.
+1. Before creating your presentation, plan out the key points you want to cover and organize your content in a logical manner.
+Define your learning objectives and consider your students’ needs and backgrounds.

 Maintain consistency: Use a consistent design throughout your presentation.
 Choose a clean and professional template and stick to a limited color palette and font selection.
 Consistency creates a cohesive visual experience for your students.